MobileDevelopersOfBerkeley/mdbcentral/README.md

 27. Users can view events in a calendar view
 28. Users can sign in to events
 29. Mdbot slack bot: reminds leadership of tasks on the leadership slack
+30. Mdbot scrapes github org to track performance of members in the club

 ## Environment Variables
 - FIREBASE_PROJECT_ID